 If the employee feels the complaint was not resolved in discussions with his/her immediate supervisor, they may prepare and submit a formal written complaint for review by the person to whom the employee's immediate supervisor reports ("second-level supervisor").
 To do so, the employee should prepare the Employee Complaint Procedure Form and submit it to the second-level supervisor within seven (7) business days of the Step One discussion with the immediate supervisor (or within seven (7) days of the event being grieved if Step One is bypassed).
 The second-level supervisor will then review the complaint, send a copy to the immediate supervisor (if appropriate), and schedule a meeting for the employee to discuss the complaint.
-The meeting will ordinarily be held within five (5) business days of the second-level supervisor will issue a written decision, generally within five (5) business days of the meeting.
+The meeting will ordinarily be held within five (5) business days of the second-level supervisor's receipt of the Employee Complaint Procedure Form.
+The second-level supervisor will issue a written decision, generally within five (5) business days of the meeting.
 If the complaint is not resolved to the employee's satisfaction, proceed to Step Three.